Easy Creamy Balsamic Vinegar Dressing

 Store in the fridge for a couple weeks!
 You will begin to notice a slightly off/not as fresh smell as the vinaigrette ages.
 I have kept mine way longer than 2 weeks (many times… okay, every time).
 But if you veer on the cautious side, use your nose to tell you and aim to use it up.

 Some salads are perfect for balsamic vinaigrette, and some are definitely not.
-This sweet potato green salad definitely IS.
+This goat cheese and sweet potato salad definitely IS.
 With creamy goat cheese, decadent sweet potato and zingy red peppers, balsamic’s big energy helps bring everything to life.

 Ingredients